 After a disappointing trip to Aggieland, the Razorbacks try to regroup this week as they go on the road to face the Auburn Tigers (1-3, 0-2).
 The 11:00 kickoff will be televised by ESPN2.

-Same song, second verse.
-The 58-10 beat down at the hands of Texas A&M Saturday was not a surprise to anyone, except maybe Las Vegas, who only had the Aggies favored by 13 ½.
+58-10 beat down at the hands of Texas A&M Saturday was not a surprise to anyone, except maybe Las Vegas, who only had the Aggies favored by 13 ½.

 While the Hogs offense did move the ball pretty well at times, turnovers (still last 120th nationally) and missed red zone opportunities plagued the Razorbacks all day.

 On defense, the matchup was just historically bad, with this flailing Razorback unit looking helpless to stop Johnny Manziel from running away, around and through them en route to 557 total yards – a new SEC single game record.

 What this squad could use is a big shot of confidence only gained by winning and having success against an inferior offense.
 Hog fans, let us introduce you to the 2012 Auburn Tigers.

 Now, given where we are, we’re not stupid enough to be calling for a win here (or even a cover for that matter).
 We subscribe to the mantra “Don’t catch falling knives,” and the Hogs are the sharpest piece of cutlery in the NCAA ranks right now.

 What we are saying is that the matchup this week is not a bad one for Arkansas – and here’s why.

 The Tigers are led by Gene Chizik (31-13, 4th year), who is proving to the Auburn faithful everyday what kind of coach he is without Cam Newton in his back pocket.
 Chizik is under heavy fire after their 1-3 start, and the natives are beyond restless.